imtoasting/sreemanrp/README.md

 ### Hey, I am sreeman 👋

-I am a developer and an AI Scientest.
+I am a Creator and an AI Scientest.

 ## Reach me 📫
-You can reach me via my email `sreemanthink@gmail.com` or via Discord `sremannn`.
+You can reach me via my email `sreemanthink@gmail.com` or via Discord `sreeman.gg`.